Pat Robertson controversies: Comments about Young Earth creationism

-Comments on AIDS
+Comments about AIDS

-On the August 27, 2013, episode of The 700 Club, Robertson said that members of the San Francisco gay community would deliberately infect people with AIDS by cutting them with a sharp, infected ring while shaking hands.
-The comment was edited out when the clip was posted online, but as of September 5, 2013, the video was available from other outlets.
+On the August 27, 2013, episode of The 700 Club, Robertson said that members of the San Francisco gay community would deliberately infect people with AIDS by cutting them with a sharp, infected ring while they were shaking their hands.
+The comment was edited out when the clip was posted online, but as of September 5, 2013, the video was available on other outlets.
 He also said that the homosexual community had put laws on the books prohibiting people from mentioning their HIV status.

 During the October 16, 2014, episode of The 700 Club, a viewer sent in an email saying she had been called by God to go on a mission trip to Kenya but friends and family had expressed fears that she could catch Ebola in Kenya.
 In his answer, Robertson pointed out that there was not currently an outbreak of Ebola in Kenya, but warned of the risk of AIDS, stating: "You might get AIDS in Kenya, people have AIDS, you've got to be careful.
 I mean, the towels could have AIDS."
 Health experts subsequently stated that towels cannot have AIDS.
-The comment angered viewers in Kenya who took to Twitter to express their disapproval using the hashtag someonetellPatRobertson.
+The comment angered viewers in Kenya who took to Twitter to express their disapproval using the hashtag #someonetellPatRobertson.
 The show later apologized.

-Comments on US-Saudi Arabia relations after the death of Jamal Khashoggi
+Comments about US-Saudi Arabia relations after the death of Jamal Khashoggi

 Robertson received criticism after stating that "we've got an arms deal that everybody wanted a piece of ... it'll be a lot of jobs, a lot of money come to our coffers.
 It's not something you want to blow up willy-nilly" in the wake of the murder of Jamal Khashoggi.

 Comments about critical race theory

-On June 25, 2021, Robertson sparked controversy after he said that critical race theory is a “monstrous evil”.
-He also said that it gives people of color “the whip handle” over white people.
-Several people questioned and condemned Robertson’s remarks.
-Former Colorado House Speaker Terrance Carroll said that he was disappointed with Robertson’s remarks.
+On June 25, 2021, Robertson sparked controversy after he said that critical race theory is a "monstrous evil".
+He also said that it gives people of color "the whip handle" over white people.
+Several people questioned and condemned Robertson's remarks.
+Former Colorado House Speaker Terrance Carroll said that he was disappointed by Robertson's remarks.

 Comments about mass shootings

-The day after the Wisconsin Sikh temple shooting, Robertson claimed that the shooting was caused by atheists and "people who hate God", garnering controversy as some people saw his comments as inflammatory towards atheists.
+The day after the Wisconsin Sikh temple shooting, Robertson claimed that the shooting was caused by atheists and "people who hate God", garnering controversy because some people considered his comments about atheists inflammatory.

-Robertson also garnered controversy after blaming the 2017 Las Vegas shooting on disrespect for then-president Donald Trump, as well as NFL players taking the knee during the National Anthem.
+Robertson also garnered controversy after he blamed the 2017 Las Vegas shooting on disrespect for then-president Donald Trump, as well as NFL players who were taking the knee during the singing of the National Anthem.

-Comments about the 2022 Russian invasion of Ukraine
+Comments about the Russian invasion of Ukraine

-On February 28, 2022, Robertson sparked controversy after saying that Russian President Vladimir Putin was "compelled by God" to invade Ukraine to fulfill the "end times prophecy" in Israel.
+On February 28, 2022, Robertson sparked controversy after he stated that Russian President Vladimir Putin was "compelled by God" to invade Ukraine in fulfillment of the "end times prophecy" in Israel.
 His claims have been described as having a "lack of evidence" to support them.
+On March 16, 2022, Robertson called for President Joe Biden to take an aggressive stance towards Russia, including a call to launch nuclear weapons against them.